igor-ka/ngcourse-blog/components-in-angular-1.x.md

 ## Conclusions

 There are many more things we can do to align our code with Angular 2  syntactically, structurally and conceptually.
-We can easily implement utility function or decorators for component definitions, dependency injections, break our code into ES6 modules, write unit-test using Type Script etc. but this is a good starting point.
+We can easily implement utility function or decorators for component definitions, dependency injection, break our code into ES6 modules, write unit-test using Type Script etc. but this is a good starting point.

+This blog post is a starting point in a series of our thoughts at Rangle for a practical application architecture that will allow for an smooth transition to Angular 2.
+Make sure to check out page for future posts.

 Want to learn more advanced transition ready strategies for your applications, make sure to checkout our transitional architecture course! [need link here]